dart-lang/language/working/augmentation-libraries/feature-specification.md

 It is a compile-time error if:

+*   The type parameters of the type augmentation do not exactly match the original type's type parameters.
+This means there must be the same number of type parameters with the same names and same bounds.

+    *Since repeating the type parameters is, by definition, redundant, this doesn't accomplish anything semantically.
+But it ensures that anyone reading the augmenting type can see the declarations of any type parameters that it uses in its body.*

 *   The augmenting type and corresponding type are not the same kind: class, mixin, extension.
 You can't augment a class with a mixin, etc.

-*   The augmenting type declares any type parameters or an `extends` clause.
+*   The augmenting type declares an `extends` clause.
 Only the main declaration can specify those.

     **TODO: We could consider allowing an `extends` clause if the main declaration doesn't have one.**